-We can eat hummus before a workout but because of its fat content, we may want to consume it in smaller quantities.
-If we are having it in larger quantities, we should do so 2 to 3 hours before working out.
+If you have it in larger quantities, you should do so 2 to 3 hours before working out.

-This would be ideal because carbs will provide us with energy for our workouts, and the lower fat content would help prevent digestive upset while working out.
+This would be ideal because carbs will give you energy for your workouts, and the lower fat content would help prevent digestive upset while working out.

-Related Article: Should You Eat Fat Before A Workout?
-(No, Here’s Why)
+- Related Article: Should You Eat Fat Before A Workout?

 Can You Eat Hummus After Workouts?

-For the best results, we can pair hummus with a grain product like brown rice, quinoa, or pita chips to make a complete protein.
+You can pair hummus with a grain product like brown rice, quinoa, or pita chips to make a complete protein for the best results.

-In doing so, we also increase our carbohydrate intake which is beneficial post-workout because the carbs will help us to replenish the energy stores that we depleted while working out.
+In doing so, you also increase your carbohydrate intake, which is beneficial post-workout because the carbs will help you replenish the energy stores depleted while working out.

-We asked Dietician Brenda Peralta about eating hummus before and after workouts and she stated that :
+I asked Dietitian Brenda Peralta about eating hummus before and after workouts.
+She said:

 “Before a workout, the best combination you could have are carbohydrates (for energy) and protein (having a good amino acid pool).
-Chickpeas are a good source of carbs and plant-based protein, but they are also high in fat which slows digestion.
+Chickpeas are a good source of carbs and plant-based protein but are also high in fat, which slows digestion.
 The tahini and olive oil used to make hummus have anti-inflammatory properties that help muscle recovery after training.
 Have it with some carrot sticks or celery to add more nutrients.”

 Does Hummus Help Muscle Growth?

-Hummus can help encourage muscle growth because it provides calories and some protein, but to achieve muscle growth we will need more protein and an adequate training stimulus.
+Hummus can help encourage muscle growth because it provides calories and some protein, but you will need more protein from other sources and an adequate training stimulus to grow.

-In addition, we would need to be in a calorie surplus to ensure that our body has the necessary energy to build additional muscle mass because it is an energetically expensive process.
+In addition, you would need to be in a calorie surplus to ensure that your body has the necessary energy to build additional muscle mass.

-However, the fat content of hummus makes it quite satiating so although the fat in hummus provides us with additional calories, it could also work against us by keeping us full for too long.
+The fat content of hummus makes it quite satiating.
+Although you get additional calories, it could also work against you by keeping you full for too long.

-I see this as a potential problem because if we’re too full, we may end up force-feeding ourselves to reach these higher targets.
+I see this as a potential problem because if you’re too full, you may force-feed yourself to reach these higher targets.

-Hummus is on our list of high calorie, low sugar foods (click to read more food choices that fit this category)
+- Hummus is on our list of High-Calorie Low-Sugar Foods (click to read more).

 Hummus Recipes For Bodybuilding